+ What is Parkinson's?

 United Kingdom: Andy, Frazer, Shamsa, Ryan, Emma, John and Anne, Richard, Wendy, Jason, Julie, Paul, Richard, Kay, Stuart, Shelly, Diane, Heidi, Harold, Martyn, John, Caz, Louisa, Sharon, Kate.
 USA: Alejandra, Lou, Kathleen, Nan, Laura.

-Also thanks to the organizations below for their support with the campaign:
+Also thanks to the organizations below for their support with the campaign in 2018:

 Affinity Formation, European Parkinson Therapy Centre (EuPaTh), Federación Española de Párkinson, Instituto de Neurologia de Curitiba, Kathleen Kelley Reardon: The Blog, Malta Parkinson's Disease Association (MPDA), Medtronic, Muhammad Ali Parkinson's Center and Movement Disorders Clinic, My Positive Parkinality, Parkins(on)line, Parkinson's Disease and Movement Disorder Society, Parkinson's Nepal, Parkinson's UK, Parkinsonsamtökin á Íslandi, Pedaling for Parkinson's, Společnost PARKINSON, z. s, The Parky Park Runner, Tikvah4Parkinson.